segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 The data in the sync reports is stored in JSON format to ensure that it is human-readable and can be processed by other systems.

-Each table and event is stored as a separate JSON object which contains the details of the overall report status.
+Each table involved in the sync is a separate JSON object that contains the sync metrics for the data loaded to that table.

 The example below shows the raw JSON object for a **successful** sync report.